zeronounours/ictf-2015-writeups/analyses/shakespeare/README.md

 #### Give me your banner

-This statement use the stack of the talking character to determine the *flag_id*, the secret key.
+This statement uses the stack of the talking character to determine the *flag_id*, the secret key.
 Each element in the stack is interpreted as a character which composes a larger string.